RegalKing/C-PROG2-FRI-UNI-LJ/README.md

  ```sh
  Linked Lists - Week 11
  ```
-- [ ] Given an array and number N, try to build N from a sum of array elements
+- [ ] Iterative implementations of two functions
-- [ ] Labyrinth built out of characters solver
+- [ ] Recursive implementations of the same two functions

  ```sh
  Text Files - Week 12
  ```
-- [ ] Given an array and number N, try to build N from a sum of array elements
+- [ ] Copy longest line from a file to a new file containing only said line
-- [ ] Labyrinth built out of characters solver
+- [ ] Merge N number of files with an ascending list of numbers into one single file with all the numbers together in ascending order

  ```sh
  Binary Files - Week 13